redhat-cip/dci-control-server/README.md

 # REST interface

-The REST API is available for any type of objects:
+The REST API is available for any type of objects.
+You can browse them on http://127.0.0.1:5000

-- remoteci
-- environment
-- file
-- job
-- jobstate
-- scenario

 ## Create a remotecis